 The network's managing editor Barbara Rehm makes well over $400,000.
 Chief financial officer James Elder gets $431,861.
 Keith Woods ($205,989) is vice president for diversity.
-So it's nice to see a black face in this rather too-pale lineup.
+So it's nice to see a black face -- and a very nice face, indeed -- in this rather too-pale lineup.

 Keith Woods: Power to the people, but which people?